babarot/dotfiles/etc/docs/setup-mac.md

 cd ~/src/github.com/babarot/dotfiles && make install
 ```

-`make install` will create symbolic links from the dotfiles directory into the `$HOME` directory, allowing for all of the configuration to *act* as if it were there without being there, making it easier to maintain the dotfiles in isolation.
+The `make install` will create symbolic links from the dotfiles directory into the `$HOME` directory, allowing for all of the configuration to *act* as if it were there without being there, making it easier to maintain the dotfiles in isolation.

 ### AFX/Zsh